Keith Park's Attic

 Zenith 12-S-568 (1941)

 BC+2SW.
 This is one of the infamous Tri-color shutterdials that has a Black, Gold and Blue shutter dial section for each of the bands.
 One of the last shutterdials, it benefits from the most advanced design and performance and has fantastic sound with the last generation using the 6AC5 push-pull output tubes and the proprietary "Radiorgan" tone control module with 64 unique tone combinations.
 A family-owned set before I got it, the restoration was able to preserve the original cabinet photofinish and bring back the look as it was brand new!
 Complete with the original directional internal speaker it's a fully restored and warranted plug-it-in and you go!
-41"H x 27"W x 14"D. $1,195.00.
+41"H x 27"W x 14"D. Was $1,195.00, now $1,050.00.
 (0100183)

 Zenith 11E (1928)